Put your Best Cosmetic Label Forward

 Take time to create some sample packaging to give to friends and family, or special customers.
 Ask for honest and constructive input and feedback.
 Create a matrix and ask everyone the same questions.
 You can put three or four versions out and see who gravitates to which version.
 Companies like GutCheck can help you get fast and affordable market research, which can help you create better marketing materials, including your label.

 When you think you have a winner or two, take your sample packages to a retail location where you want to sell, such as Whole Foods or your local spa.
 Picture your product on the shelf.
 Is the packaging popping?
 Does your label stand out?
 Does the label represent your product in the best light?
 Are you disclosing everything you want to disclose, including vegan, gluten free, sulfate free, etc. What are your competitors claiming?
 If you see competitors who are not fully disclosing or are making claims, you can talk about your commitment to full disclosure.

 When you’re satisfied you’ve got the label you want, it’s time to go to print.
-We like working with Leaping Lizards, Lightning Labels, and Frontier Label for professional-looking labels at reasonable costs.
+We like working with Leaping Lizards, Lightning Labels, Sticker Giant, and Frontier Label for professional-looking labels at reasonable costs.
 Get some sample stock and see what you think.
 Talk with the label experts about the material, finish, and size.
 You’ll want different material for tubes than for jars.
 You’ll want different material for products that get used in the shower than in the gym bag (think silk screening here if you have a big enough order).
 Don’t let the actual execution of your label undermine all your work in getting the right design, the right words, and the right ingredients in your product.

 Power tip: Creating a custom die cut for your labels can add days to your order.
 Be sure to discuss with your label rep so you know how to plan.